ros2/ros2_documentation/source/Governance/How-To-Start-A-Community-Working-Group.rst

    to do.
 At this point you should have a list of working group members.
 Create a google group by going to Google groups (https://groups.google.com/my-groups) and adding your members.
-   This mailing list should be named `<dashed-name>-working-group-invites@googlegroups.com`.
+   This mailing list should be named ``<dashed-name>-working-group-invites@googlegroups.com``.
-   It should be setup such that anyone can join.
+   It should be setup such that:

+     * Anyone can join
-   But no-one can post (aka only owners).
+     * No one can post (aka only owners)
-   Anyone can view members.
+     * Anyone can view members

    The mailing list will be used to distribute the invitations only, any communications should use ROS discourse with the working group's tag.
    Please add tfoote@osrfoundation.org as an owner of the mailing list to help with administration.